-Applications for the 2020 round of the Community Building Partnership Grants opened on 4 May 2020.
-Assessment will be made on merit against the project criteria.
+Winners of the 2020 round of the Community Building Partnership Grants were announced in November 2020.
+Assessment were be made on merit against the project criteria.

 In the last few years we have been thrilled to facilitate grant approvals for a range of fantastic community initiatives including technology upgrades at the Seniors Rights Service, building upgrades at the Asylum Seekers Centre, play and learning area upgrades for a number of local public schools and the refurbishment of Redfern's iconic "40,000 Years" Mural.

 This year a share of $300,000 was provided to the successful applicants below:

 |Older Women's Network NSW Inc.||Newtown Wellness Centre Refurbishment||$28,130|

 |Inner West Council||Annette Kellerman Aquatic Centre LED Floodlight Upgrade||$15,000|